AD Architecture

 Build a differentiable programming stack in Rust where:

-differentiateis the only derivative-producing transform.
-It consumes a resolved logical view of computation and produces a new linear fragment.transposeis not differentiation.
-It reverses active linear flow in a linear fragment and reuses the same derivative information.- AD transforms operate on fragments, not on a single eagerly merged graph.
+linearizeis the only derivative-producing transform.
+It consumes a resolved logical view of computation and produces a new linear graph.linear_transposeis not differentiation.
+It reverses active linear flow in a linear graph and reuses the same derivative information.- AD transforms operate on graphs, not on a single eagerly merged graph.

 - What higher-order AD needs is resolve, not physical merge.
 External references must be traceable; they do not need to be copied into one graph at every stage.